TEENAGE MENTAL HEALTH STATISTICS

 - Health issues

-If you or someone you know may be struggling with a mental health disorder, it is best to consult a mental health professional or treatment facility as soon as possible.
+Even though so many young people struggle with mental illness, less than 50% of them receive treatment for their condition.
+If you or someone you know may be struggling with a mental health disorder, it is best to consult a mental health professional as soon as possible.
 Early identification and effective treatment intervention is the key to successfully managing the disorder and preventing future impairment.
 Polaris Teen Center provides comprehensive, residential treatment for mental health and co-occurring disorders.
 For more information on how to help your child or teen, please contact our admissions staff at 1-844-836-0222 or visit our website.